 There are trends in every industry, and the oral health industry is no exception.
 One of the latest trends in oral health is charcoal toothpaste.
-The selling points sure make it sound enticing, but is charcoal toothpaste safe for your teeth and gums?
-Let’s take a closer look at charcoal toothpaste and what you need to know.
+The selling points sure make charcoal toothpaste benefits sound enticing, but is charcoal toothpaste safe for your teeth and gums?
+Let’s take a closer look at activated charcoal toothpaste benefits and find out more about what you need to know.

 What Is Charcoal Toothpaste?